palakh/Customer-Acquisition-using-Google-Analytics/README.md

 ## Challenge Faced - Insufficiency of Data

 This was one of our biggest challenges in this project.
-Since our company set up their website in July, we had only four months of data to work with, not enough for a good time series model.
+Since our company set up their website in June, we had only five months of data to work with, not enough for a good time series model.
 That was our motivation for building a self-learning time series model, which will provide results with higher accuracy as the amount of training data increases.

 ## [Link to Towards Data Science Blog](https://medium.com/analytics-vidhya/google-analytics-simplified-28c549babee6)